tammycravit/rotor_machine/README.md

 with a default set of rotors and reflector, and an empty machine with no rotors or reflector.

+You can also create a new `RotorMachine::Machine` (or its various parts) using the `RotorMachine::Factory` methods, as shown in the second example.

 ## Example

 ```ruby